wizo06/japanese/docs/language-acquisition.md

 ### Comprehensible input

 The way we acquire language is through comprehensible input.
 What does "input" mean?
 It means listening and reading.
 Comprehensible input simply refers to "understanding the message" from what you are listening to or reading from.
 One does not necessarily need to understand *how* the message was said (What grammar was used?
-What specific vocabularies were used?).
+What specific words were used?).
 One simply needs to understanding the message itself.

 Acquisition is done through thousands of hours of listening and reading in your TL. **There is no shortcut.**